Bondster Referral Code 2026: 1% Cashback (First 90 Days)

 About this offer

 Bondster is a P2P lending platform founded in 2017 in Prague (Czech Republic) offering investments in consumer and real-estate loans.
-It advertises potential returns of up to 10% a year, with a 1% cashback available until the end of June 2026.
+It advertises potential returns of up to 12% a year (10% average), with a 1% cashback (via referral code) on investments made in your first 90 days.
 Caution: serious problems were reported in 2025-2026, including funds locked at some defaulting loan originators.
 Invest carefully after fully assessing the risks.

 Use code 1000019373 at checkout on Bondster to get 1% cashback.
 This offer is verified and regularly updated.